Crypt212/obsidian-vault/MindMap/Software Engineering/Technologies/Node JS/Packages/Mongo Driver/Mongo Driver.md

 - **Mongo Driver** is [[Node JS]] package for connecting [[Node JS]] applications to [[MongoDB]].
-- it has a client component to connect to the database server and query data using asynchronous pro
+- it has a client component to connect to the database server and query data using asynchronous programming.
+-